geoscan/pioneer_sdk/pioneer_sdk/mavsub/README.md

 ## Protocol description

-Since MAVLink description provides no props stipulating particular use-cases, the use of the WIFI_CONFIG_AP message is subject to interpretation.
+Since MAVLink description provides no props stipulating particular use-cases, some aspects of the use of WIFI_CONFIG_AP message are subject to interpretation.
 Here is how the communication should be conducted with regard to the implementation.

 The UAV (Pioneer Mini, or Pioneer with the ESP32-based extension module) provides facilities enabling user to connect the vehicle to an external Wi-Fi